tvelliott/SDR_at86rf215/README.md

 # SDR_at86rf215
 SDR design based on the AT86RF215 transceiver with IQ LVDS / FPGA interface.
 Ethernet is 100Mbps.
 Firmware and HDL was written and operational in 2018.
 It supports stand-alone reception of P25.
-The firmware implementation does not currently do P25 P2 or P25 trunk-tracking, but the hardware is capable.
+The firmware implementation is P25 P1 only.
+It does not currently do P25 P2 or P25 trunk-tracking, but the hardware is capable.

 <BR>To compile:
 <BR>install the gcc arm toolchain version gcc-arm-none-eabi-7-2018-q2-update/